aphex179/aphex179/README.md

 - 👋 Hi, I’m @aphex179
 - 💼 Systems Engineer based in Sydney, working across devices, infrastructure, and cloud systems.
-- 💻 I’m interested using technology to help people, whether it is fixing issues, streamlining processes, or getting things back up and running
+- 💻 I’m interested using technology to help people, whether it is fixing issues, streamlining processes, or getting things back up and running.
+I have built up a collection of scripts and handy fixes over time, so feel free to reach out if you need help!
-- 👀 Outside of IT, I am into horror movies, football, and the occasional conspiracy theory
+- 👀 Outside of IT, I am into horror movies, football, and the occasional conspiracy theory!

 <!---
 aphex179/aphex179 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.